Sun Insurance

 The Sun Fire Office, later Sun Insurance, was founded in London in 1710 and developed into a leading international insurance business.
-In 1959, Sun Insurance merged with Alliance Assurance to form Sun Alliance.
+Sun Insurance merged with Alliance Assurance in 1959 to form Sun Alliance.
+In 1996, Sun Alliance combined with Royal Insurance to form Royal & Sun Alliance Insurance Group, later condensed to RSA Insurance Group.

 History

-The Eighteenth Century
+The 18th century

 The Sun Fire Office was formed in 1710 when a group of 25 businessmen acquired an insurance company formed by one of them, Charles Povey, in 1708.
 Povey had been a pamphleteer and unsuccessful businessman.
 He had established a fire insurance company, the Exchange House Fire Office, in 1708 but after a takeover in 1710, he immediately fell out with his fellow directors and was forced to handover control.
 For the first decade the level of business was small and erratic until, in 1720, a takeover bid brought in a new board of directors; they raised fresh capital in order to finance an increased level of business.
 The first county agent was appointed in Nottingham in 1721.
 By 1740 there were 51 agents and, in 1786, 123 ranging throughout England and Scotland.
 By the 1790s Sun Fire was dominant among the fire offices with premium income of over £100,000.

-The Nineteenth Century
+The 19th century

 The early 1800s saw a slowdown in the rate of growth due to rising loss rates.
 In 1810, the directors decided to expand into life assurance but the original deeds only allowed for the acceptance of fire insurance.
 A separate company, the Sun Life Assurance Company, was formed and although it was legally distinct from the Fire Office, the two companies had identical boards of management.
 Before 1830, fire business was split equally between London and the provinces but by the 1880s more than 70 per cent was in the provinces.
 This was achieved by a huge increase in agencies, totalling over 800 by 1860 and over 1,200 by 1880.
 By then, Sun Fire was turning its attention to all forms of general insurance but, as was the case with life assurance, it was limited by the terms of its original deeds.
-This was overcome by a special Act of Parliament in 1891 which also saw a change in name to the Sun Insurance Office.
+This was overcome by a special act of Parliament, the Sun Insurance Office Act 1891 (54 & 55 Vict. c. xcvii) which also saw a change in name to the Sun Insurance Office.